ervikrant06/ervikrant06.github.io/_posts/2018-08-29-Kuberenetes-prometheus-auto-scale-custom-metrics.md

 ~~~

-Also added the following custom metric definition in `custom-metrics-config-map.yaml` so that app can scale based on total of http_requests
+Also added the following custom metric definition in `custom-metrics-config-map.yaml` so that app can scale based on total of http_requests_total

 ~~~
 - seriesQuery: 'http_requests_total{namespace!="",pod!=""}'